apache/jena-site/source/documentation/fuseki2/fuseki-webapp.md

     fuseki-server --file=MyData.ttl /NAME

-where "MyData.ttl" can be any RDF format, both triples or quads.
+where `MyData.ttl` can be any RDF format, both triples or quads.

 Administrative functions are only available from "localhost".